transientskp/tkp/documentation/getstart/concepts/celery.rst

 When you start a worker, you will need to configure it to connect to an appropriate broker.
-If you are using the ``tkp-manage.py`` script, you can configure the worker through the file :ref:`celeryconfig.py <configuration>` in your :ref:`project folder <project>`: set the ``BROKER_URL`` variable appropriately.
+If you are using the ``tkp-manage.py`` script, you can configure the worker through the file :ref:`celeryconfig.py <celeryconfig_py>` in your :ref:`project folder <config-overview>`: set the ``BROKER_URL`` variable appropriately.
 Note that if you are running the broker and a worker on the same host with a standard configuration, the default value should be fine.

 Note that a single broker and set of workers can be used by multiple different pipeline users.
 If running on a shared system, it is likely sensible to